 The final benefit of smoking hemp flower is that a consumer can enjoy the full spectrum of cannabinoids within the bud.
 Remember, besides CBD and CBG, a hemp flower contains many different cannabinoids as well as terpenes.
 Some hemp flower consumers believe that the “whole is greater than the parts,” meaning that the positive effects of CBD and/or CBG can be enhanced in concert with all the other chemical compounds in the hemp flower.
 This is known as the “entourage effect.”

-Growing CBG or CBD hemp flowers is not for the faint of heart, but farmers who are willing to accept the challenges and risks of hemp flowers have the opportunity to see a strong ROI on this still-emerging field.
-More and more consumers are actively searching for hemp flower and entrepreneurs are looking for farmers to partner with to get more product to market.
-(Check out our ultimate 2020 Hemp Growing Guide.)
+Growing hemp flowers instead of biomass is not for the faint of heart.
+However, farmers who are willing to accept the challenges and risks of hemp buds have the opportunity to see a strong ROI on this still-emerging field.
+More and more consumers are actively searching for smokable flower and entrepreneurs are looking for farmers to partner with to get more products to market.
+(Check out our ultimate 2021 Hemp Growing Guide.)

 If you decide to grow smokable hemp flowers, make sure you research the laws in your state.
 Regulations change quickly, so make sure your compliance team is up-to-speed on the latest developments.